 But wait, there's more!
 Not wanting to "waste" all that blank space alongside the metric tape measure, the manufacturer has printed a full range of exercises Biggest Loser rejects (and you) can do without leaving the toilet seat.

 A type of toilet paper that has just been launched comes with printed measurements as well as various illustrations with instructions in pale blue ink that demonstrate how you can do exercises while on the porcelain throne, from stretches to toe touches.
 The Measuring Tape Toilet Paper is printed with a measurements in centimeters that you can use to do a quick gut check while no one else is looking, and then dispose of the evidence of your metabo problems.
 It takes losing weight in the bathroom to a whole new level!
+The toilet paper aims to make your time more productive and healthy by encouraging exercise and helping you keep tabs on your results.

 While this is clearly a novelty of sorts, toilet paper in general is a blank slate just waiting for a creative, value-added innovation.
 Brands certainly don’t like the idea of being defiled, but there are plenty of other ways to use this ubiquitous and personal medium.